Monthly self-assessment checklist

 - number of transactions of the type occurring during the month

 - number of different staff undertaking transactions of that type.
-If a large number of staff perform the transactions, it will be necessary to ensure the sample is sufficient to identify whether each staff member completing the function is meeting the legislative requirement
+If many staff perform the transactions, it will be necessary to ensure the sample is sufficient to identify whether each staff member completing the function is meeting the legislative requirement

-- proven skills of staff/volunteers performing transactions.
-It is likely that a greater number of transactions would be reviewed for a staff member/volunteer that is inexperienced in performing the relevant transaction.
-For new or inexperienced staff/volunteers it is expected that reviews of their work would be undertaken periodically during the month.
+- proven skills of staff or volunteers performing transactions.
+It is likely that a greater number of transactions would be reviewed for a staff member or volunteer that is inexperienced in performing the relevant transaction.
+For new or inexperienced staff or volunteers, it is expected that reviews of their work would be undertaken periodically during the month.

 How to complete part B

 The items included in part B of the checklist are more static in nature.
-Although licensees should be mindful of these requirements and ensure they are met on an ongoing basis, a formally-documented assessment can usually be completed on a less frequent basis.
+Although licensees should be mindful of these requirements and ensure they are met on an ongoing basis, a formally documented assessment can usually be completed less frequently.